jrmuizel/frame-timing/README.md

 Output options:
     -no_csv                    Do not create any output file.
+    -multi_csv                 Create a separate PresentMon-PROCESSNAME-TIME.csv file for each recorded process.
+Use -output_file to specify the path.
     -output_file [path]        Write CSV output to specified path.
 Otherwise, the default is PresentMon-PROCESSNAME-TIME.csv.